The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Introduction

 \section{Introduction}

-In a series of articles in the recent literature~\cite{bms0,bms,bms2,ms1,ms2,Mavromatos:2022xdo,Dorlis:2024yqw,Dorlis:2024uei}, a model of inflation of running-vacuum-model (RVM) type~\cite{SolaPeracaula:2026trz,SolaPeracaula:2025yco,SolaPeracaula:2023swx,Moreno-Pulido:2023ryo,SolaPeracaula:2022hpd,Sola:2015rra,Sola:2007sv,Moreno-Pulido:2022upl,Moreno-Pulido:2022phq} has been developed in the context of string theory, in which inflation is produced by a condensate of the gravitational anomaly terms of Chern-Simons (CS) type, characterizing the early Universe.
-This condensate is induced by primordial gravitational-wave (GW) tensor perturbations.
-The anomaly terms are remnants in (3+1)-spacetime dimensions of the Green-Schwarz counterterms in the string effective action, relevant to the anomaly cancellation mechanism~\cite{Green:1984sg}.
-In the string-inspired RVM model (StRVM)~\cite{bms,ms1} such terms are assumed present in the primordial Universe, whose dynamics is described only by fields in the massless gravitational multiplet of strings (which is also the ground state of the superstring)~\cite{Green_Schwarz_Witten_2012,Polchinski_1998}.
-Assuming a dynamical supergravity breaking mechanism in the very early, pre-RVM-inflation superstring Universe~\cite{bms,ms1,Basilakos:2015yoa,Gomez-Valent:2023hov}, implies that the supersymmetry partners of the massless gravitational string multiplet become massive, with masses near the Planck scale, thereby leaving behind as relevant degrees of freedom the massless graviton, dilaton, and spin-1 antisymmetric tensor (Kalb-Ramond (KR)) fields~\cite{Green_Schwarz_Witten_2012}, which drive the RVM inflation.
-In the StRVM approach the dilaton has been self consistently assumed to be stabilised to a constant value~\cite{bms2}, which phenomenologically determines the string coupling that enters the (3+1)-dimensional gauge couplings of the low-energy effective field theory derived from the string.
-Thus, it plays no further r\^ole in the cosmology.
+In a series of articles in the recent literature~\cite{bms0,bms,bms2,ms1,ms2,Mavromatos:2022xdo,Dorlis:2024yqw,Dorlis:2024uei}, a~model of inflation of the running vacuum model (RVM) type~\cite{SolaPeracaula:2026trz,SolaPeracaula:2025yco,SolaPeracaula:2023swx,Moreno-Pulido:2023ryo,SolaPeracaula:2022hpd,Sola:2015rra,Sola:2007sv,Moreno-Pulido:2022upl,Moreno-Pulido:2022phq} has been developed in the context of string theory, in~which inflation is produced by a condensate of the gravitational anomaly terms of the Chern--Simons (CS) type, characterizing the early Universe.
+This condensate is induced by primordial gravitational wave (GW) tensor perturbations.
+The~anomaly terms are remnants in (3+1)-spacetime dimensions of the Green--Schwarz counterterms in the string effective action, relevant to the anomaly cancellation mechanism~\cite{Green:1984sg}.
+In~the string-inspired RVM model (StRVM)~\cite{bms,ms1}, such terms are assumed present in the primordial Universe, whose dynamics is described only by fields in the massless gravitational multiplet of strings (which is also the ground state of the superstring)~\cite{Green_Schwarz_Witten_2012,Polchinski_1998}.
+Assuming a dynamical supergravity breaking mechanism in the very early, pre-RVM-inflation-superstring Universe~\cite{bms,ms1,Basilakos:2015yoa,Gomez-Valent:2023hov} implies that the supersymmetry partners of the massless gravitational string multiplet become massive, with~masses near the Planck scale, thereby leaving behind as relevant degrees of freedom the massless graviton, dilaton, and~spin-1 antisymmetric tensor (Kalb--Ramond (KR)) fields~\cite{Green_Schwarz_Witten_2012}, which drive RVM inflation.
+In the StRVM approach, the dilaton is self-consistently assumed to be stabilized to a constant value~\cite{bms2} that phenomenologically determines the string coupling that enters the (3+1)-dimensional gauge couplings of the low-energy effective field theory derived from the string.
+Thus, it plays no further role in the~cosmology.